Understanding "Reduced Latency when Monitoring"

 Points to note when using 'Reduced Latency when Monitoring'

 When "Reduced Latency when Monitoring" is active, clicks can take place when enabling Input Monitoring or record enabling tracks due to sudden changes in the track's delay compensation.
 This is particularly obvious with Push, because of the fact that the device auto-arms selected tracks.
-While performing live, you might want to disable this option to avoid annoying drop outs.
+While performing live, you might want to disable this option to avoid annoying audio glitches.

 When enabled, input monitored tracks will have the lowest possible latency but may be out of sync with some other tracks in your set.
 When disabled, all tracks will be in sync, but input monitored tracks may have higher latency.